Tuition & Fees

 Full-time students are as follows:

-*Tuition rates already include a student registration fee of $900 that is required for dormitory, community, and connected campus students (the registration fee for connected individual students is $600.)
-This registration fee includes such things as: books, library fees, supplemental accident insurance, yearbook, activity fees, club dues including ASB, boys’ or girls’ club, room key deposits, and technology resources which provides each student a personal laptop computer, access to Internet, printers, and other digital resources.
+*Tuition rates already include a student registration fee of $1000 that is required for the dormitory and community.
+This registration fee includes such things as books; library fees; supplemental accident insurance; yearbook; activity fees; club dues, including ASB; boys’ or girls’ club; and technology resources, which provides each student with a personal laptop computer and access to Internet, printers, and other digital resources.

-**International students are also charged an additional $3,000 Incidentals Fee to cover trips to and from the airport, lodging and meals over home leaves, TOEFL testing transportation, etc.
+**International students will be charged on an as needed basis to cover trips to and from the airport, lodging and meals over home leaves, TOEFL testing, etc.

 Freshmen = $30